xomart/sketch-9patch/README.md

 ## Note

-ou can edit the mark layers in the layers group "$MarksGroup", then export again.
+You can edit the mark layers in the layers group "$MarksGroup", then export again.
 But do not delete, rename the group "$MarksGroup", and keep it on top.
 Or it may cause repeated 9 patch marks.

 ## Installing Plugins
 1. [Download the ZIP file](https://github.com/maundytime/sketch-9patch/archive/master.zip)